bogdanvuk/phd/source/efti.rst

 .. _fig-selection-vanilla-pca:
 .. literalinclude:: code/selection-vanilla.py
-    :caption: The pseudo-code of the :literal:`selection()` function of the |algo| algorithm, that implements the basic individual selection procedure
+    :caption: The pseudo-code of the :literal:`select()` function of the |algo| algorithm, that implements the basic individual selection procedure

 .. _sec-exp-struct: